 - Two woodworking workshops with woodworking tools and machinery, centre lathes, vinyl cutter, bandsaw (staff only) and a laser cutter.

-The Department has a very wide range of resources and students can work with the more traditional tools and equipment through specialist machine tools to Computer Aided Manufacture.
+The Department has a wide range of resources and students can work with the more traditional tools and equipment through to specialist machine tools and Computer Aided Manufacture.

 Key Stage 3

-Over the duration of KS3, all pupils will cover the following areas which are in line with the skills and knowledge to be taught in the Design and Technology National Curriculum.
+Over the duration of KS3, all students will cover the following areas which are in line with the skills and knowledge to be taught in the Design and Technology National Curriculum.